Young Professional - How to apply

 Your email will be processed within 5 business days.
 If the problem can’t be fixed in that time, we’ll let you know the next steps to take.

-Yes, after you received the POE (approval) you have 1 year to activate the work permit.
+After you receive your (POE) approval you have one year to activate your work permit.

-A lot more questions and answers to the Young Professional category here
+You can find a lot of questions and answers to the Young Professional category here

 Share this information